Omega-Numworks/Omega-App-Template/README.md

-A PDF-form of the documentation can be found in `documentation/en/manual.pdf`.
+A PDF-form of this documentation can be found in `documentation/en/manual.pdf`.

 - [Omega App Template](#omega-app-template)
 - [Initial Steps](#initial-steps)